Online Fraud: How To Avoid Internet Scams

 One such scam works on asking you for money in return for details on how to generate some regular income.
 In return for providing your PayPal account details to receive the payments, you install a program that runs multiple ad windows, which generates per-click revenue for the spammers rather than for you.

-Trying to get rid of these programs off your computer can be very difficult, so check out any money making opportunity carefully, before you choose to get involved.
+Trying to get rid of these programs on your computer can be very difficult, so check out any money making opportunity carefully, before you choose to get involved.

 Online scams are basically a type of fraud that is carried out by criminals online.
 According to Merriam-Webster.com, fraud is a noun with three distinct meanings: